ahawker/personal-site/_posts/writings/2020-02-12-snowplow-fargate-permissions.md

 }
 ```

-[^aes-access-policies]

 If [Amazon Elasticsearch Service (AES)](https://aws.amazon.com/elasticsearch-service/) is being used and you're running it inside a VPC, you'll need to make sure the access policies on the domain are also configured.
 The **`role`** here should have a policy attached that grants it all of the permissions that are defined above.

-[^aes-access-policies]: {-}
 Check out the official [technical docs](https://aws.amazon.com/blogs/security/how-to-control-access-to-your-amazon-elasticsearch-service-domain/) for more details about AES access policies.

 ```json
 {